 - no stool in the first 24 to 48 hours of life

-- swollen abdomen
+- a swollen abdomen

-- an abnormal connection (fistula) between the rectum and the reproductive system or urinary tract
+baby’s rectum and their reproductive system or urinary tract

-According to the Cincinnati Children’s Hospital (CCH), about half of all babies born with imperforate anus
+Children’s Hospital, about half of all babies born with imperforate anus

 - kidney and urinary tract defects